Firenz/z1-lab-frontend/README.md

 **[Demo app live version in Netlify](https://sad-tereshkova-3edfab.netlify.app/)**
 ## Description of the project
-> The app is small pokedex with 10 pokemon displayed in different cards.
+> The app is a small pokedex with 10 pokemon entries displayed in different cards.
 >
 > To obtain the data of the pokemon, use [PokeApi](https://pokeapi.co/) and [React-Query](https://react-query.tanstack.com/)